 ISAs are free of income tax and CGT.
 There are maximum investment limits which apply for each tax year but, over several years, large investments can be built up.
-From 6 April 2018 the overall annual ISA savings limit is £20,000.
+The overall annual ISA savings limit is £20,000.
 Investors can choose to invest in a cash ISA, stocks and shares ISA or an Innovative Finance ISA as long as they do not exceed the investment limit.